-The aims are to:
+The course allows pupils to:

-- develop learners' ability to use English effectively for the purpose of practical communication - develop learners' awareness of the nature of language and language-learning skills - develop transferable skills to complement other areas of the curriculum - promote learners' personal development and enjoyment
+- develop learners' ability to use English effectively for the purpose of practical communication; form a solid foundation for the skills required for further study or employment using English as the - develop learners' awareness of the nature of language and language-learning skills - promote learners' personal development; - 2 pathways either Core or Extended.
+The Extended pathway is more academically challenging and students are awarded an A to E grade, while in Core the highest grade a student can achieve is a C grade.